 He did not like King Arrogance because King Arrogance has a larger kingdom and had more power in the world.
-King Arrogance did not like King Rage because he was not very nice, respectful or obedient.
+King Arrogance did not like King Rage because he was not very nice, respectful, or obedient.

 One day, the two kings got angry with each other and got into a fight.
 Then, they decided to go to war.
 They called all of their soldiers and sent them into battle.

-I am Narayana, the being said.
-I am the God of Peace."
-The boy prostrated before the great God and said why have you come to me.
+"I am Narayana," the being said.
+"I am the God of Peace."
+The boy prostrated before the great God and said, "Why have you come to me?"
 The God said, “You are the one I have chosen.
-Go to the battlefield where there is war and in my name bring peace.”
-Then, the magical, being disappeared.
+Go to the battlefield where there is war and bring peace in my name."
+Then, the magical being disappeared.

-As he approached the battle field he saw great bombs exploding.
+As he approached the battlefield he saw great bombs exploding.
 He saw men and woman in uniforms with guns in their hands fighting with one another.
 He did not know how he could stop anyone from fighting.
 Who would listen to him?
 What would he say anyway?

-The boy closed his eyes and saw the image of Lord Narayanaya, the God of peace.
-With this image firmly in his mind, he walked into the middle of the battle field and sat down.
+The boy closed his eyes and saw the image of Lord Narayanaya, the God of Peace.
+With this image firmly in his mind, he walked into the middle of the battlefield and sat down.
 He kept his eyes closed as if in a dream and continued to see the image of the God of Peace.

 The two generals leading their armies saw the boy and ordered their troops to stop fighting so that the boy would not get hurt.
 When the guns stopped firing they heard the voice of the boy singing the name of the God of Peace.

 The Boy was chanting, “Om Namo Narayanaya.
 Om Namo Narayanaya.
-Om Namo Narayanaya,” Over and over he chanted.
+Om Namo Narayanaya.”
+Over and over he chanted.

 The two armies stopped and listened as the words resonated from the boy’s lips the boy’s voice echoed through the country side.
 Its vibration entered the hearts of the soldiers.
 Hearing the name of the God of Peace being chanted so beautifully, the two armies dropped their guns.
 Deeply moved, they walked toward the boy and surrounded him.
-There, they sat with him and began to chant, Om Namo Narayanaya.
-As they chanted their hearts became purer and purer and arrogance and rage faded away.
+There they sat, and then began to chant with him.
+"Om Namo Narayanaya."
+As they chanted their hearts became purer and purer, and arrogance and rage faded away.
 They felt only the love that was inside of them.

-When the two kings heard what was happening they came to the battle field.
+When the two kings heard what was happening they came to the battlefield.
 They ordered their armies to fight.
-Victory for our kingdom they each called out.
+"Victory for our kingdom!" they each called out.
 The soldiers did not move.
 They kept on chanting.
-The kings, in frustration picked up a soldiers gun and fired it into the air to scare the soldiers.
+The kings picked up a gun each and fired them into the air to scare the soldiers.
 Still, the soldiers did not move.
 Still they chanted.
-Om Namo Narayanaya.
+"Om Namo Narayanaya."

-Their hearts pure, the soldiers and the one king, set out to spread peace throughout the world.
-Whenever they came to a conflict, they chanted, Om Namo Narayanaya, Om Namo Narayanaya, Om Namo Narayanaya.
+Their hearts pure, the soldiers and their one king set out to spread peace throughout the world.
+Whenever they came to a conflict, they chanted, "Om Namo Narayanaya, Om Namo Narayanaya, Om Namo Narayanaya."